 About the position

-A 100 % position is available at the University of Agder, Faculty of Engineering and Science as a PhD Research Fellow in emerging technologies in offshore wind energy affiliated to the Department of Engineering Sciences, University of Agder, for a period of three years.
+A 100 % position (fully-funded) is available at the University of Agder, Faculty of Engineering and Science as a PhD Research Fellow in Mechatronics in Offshore Wind Energy affiliated to the Department of Engineering Sciences, University of Agder, for a period of three years.
 The position is located, at the present, at Campus Grimstad.
 The starting date is negotiable with the faculty.

 Offshore wind energy plays an important role in the transition to clean/green energy.
 Although many great research efforts are ongoing around the world, many challenges are yet to be overcome.
 This PhD study will focus on emerging technologies in offshore wind energy.
 As such, the main task of this PhD position is the development of novel concepts in the design, modeling, simulation, control, and prototyping of autonomous robots and equipment for offshore wind energy applications.
 Advanced design, modeling and numerical simulation tools, stochastic theory for the uncertainty analysis, optimization methods, and control strategies in addition to experimental efforts are expected to be applied during the study.